UT-CHG/PolyADCIRC/doc/subdomain.rst

     adcirc_dir = '/work/01837/lcgraham/v50_subdomain/work'

-Specify the path to directory containing the input files for the :class:`~polysim.run_framework.fulldomain.fulldomain`.
+Specify the path to directory containing the input files for the :class:`~polyadcirc.run_framework.fulldomain.fulldomain`.
 This folder should also contain a copy of the compiled executable :program:`ADCPREP`::

     fulldomain = fulldom.fulldomain(adcirc_dir+'/fulldomain')

-Specify the path to the directory that will contain files specific to the :class:`~polysim.run_framework.subdomain.subdomain`.
+Specify the path to the directory that will contain files specific to the :class:`~polyadcirc.run_framework.subdomain.subdomain`.
 This folder should also contian a copy of the compiled executables :program:`ADCPREP`::

     subdomain = subdom.subdomain(adcirc_dir+'/subdomain')

-Update object references between the :class:`~polysim.run_framework.subdomain.subdomain` and the :class:`~polysim.run_framework.fulldomain.fulldomain`.
+Update object references between the :class:`~polyadcirc.run_framework.subdomain.subdomain` and the :class:`~polyadcirc.run_framework.fulldomain.fulldomain`.
 This is somewhat clunky with a possiblity of circular references, so I might alter it in the future::

     subdomain.set_fulldomain(fulldomain)